seba--/i3QL/readme.md

 Projects:

+/idb - Incremental Database (engine using LMS as intermediate representation)
+    /runtime - Runtime classes/engine (e.g. operators) for relations
+    /syntax-iql - Syntax of the query language and transforming of queries into intermediate representation /intermediate-representation - Representation and optimization of queries as syntax trees.
+Uses LMS.
+    /runtime-compiler - Transforms syntax trees to runnable "code".
+    /integration-test - End-to-end user tests of queries.
+    /schema-examples - University database example that is used for testing.
+    /annotations - Implements custom annotations.
-/idb - Incremental Database (engine using LMS as intermediate representation) /bytecode-database - Concrete database for Java Bytecode /analyses - Demo static analyses of Findbugs, Metrics
+/bytecode-database - Concrete database for Java Bytecode /analyses - Demo static analyses of Findbugs, Metrics